rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then from his presence the hand was sent, and this writing was inscribed. ^0524

-And this is the writing that was inscribed : Mene, Mene, Tekel, and Parsin. ^0525
+And this is the writing that was inscribed: MENE, MENE, TEKEL, and PARSIN. ^0525

-This is the interpretation of the matter : Mene, God has numbered the days of your kingdom and brought it to an end; ^0526
+This is the interpretation of the matter: MENE, God has numbered the days of your kingdom and brought it to an end; ^0526

-Tekel, you have been weighed in the balances and found wanting; ^0527
+TEKEL, you have been weighed in the balances and found wanting; ^0527

-Peres, your kingdom is divided and given to the Medes and Persians. ^0528
+PERES, your kingdom is divided and given to the Medes and Persians. ^0528

 Then Belshazzar gave the command, and Daniel was clothed with purple, a chain of gold was put around his neck, and a proclamation was made about him, that he should be the third ruler in the kingdom. ^0529